awael/Freebie/README.md

   -Login/Signup:

       Users can enter their credentials to login or signup.
-2FA will be used when sighning up
+2FA will be used when signing up

   -Homepage: